Secrets of Right Bank Bordeaux

 Here are samplings and stories about worthwhile, up-and-coming (as well as established) Right Bankers.

 Friends living on the Right Bank who make or deal in wine recommended the following.
 Local knowledge.
-Considering that this web log Wine and Work forms a niche, and not a very greatly circulated niche, these insights are still fresh, and still little known.
+Considering that this web log Vino Voices forms a niche, and not a very greatly circulated niche, these insights are still fresh, and still little known.

 Je Suis is seductive.
 It’s also bold and unusual.
 The label is racy, even for the sexy French.
 Its motto is – From the Earth’s Very Own Erogenous Zone.
 This Right Bank red is anomalous for two reasons.